REVOLV1NG/REVOLV1NG/README.md

 _ don't drag me into stupid arguments and blame me when I have nothing to do with it.

 - my fav DTR Ship ; Spamtenna . kroelle .
 Susel .
 Elnino .
+Syberspade .